Instanton representanton of Plebanski gravity. Gravitational coherent states: Quantum harmonic oscillator formalism

-We will single out $a_3$ as special from $a_1$ and $a_2$, since the operators of interest (for example (\ref{DEFININGIT})) will be invariant under interchange of $a_1$ and $a_2$ but not with respect to $a_3$.
+We will distinguish $a_3$ as being special in relation to $a_1$ and $a_2$, since the operators of interest (for example as in (\ref{DEFINING})) will be invariant under interchange of $a_1$ and $a_2$ but not with respect to $a_3$.
 Hence in terms of the individual states in the direct product, we have the definitions

-where $\alpha$, $\beta$ and $\lambda$ are dimensionless quantities.
+where $\alpha$, $\beta$ and $\lambda$ are dimensionless state labels.
 It will be convenient to define the coherent states, in the sense of Perelemov \cite{PERELOMOV}, as the states obtained by application of a displacement operator to the vacuum state $\bigl\vert{0},0,0\bigr>$, or any appropriate fiducial state.
 This is given by

 where we have defined the displacement operator